foxie-io/nestgo/README.md

 ## Overview

-NG is a lightweight and modular Go framework inspired by NestJS.
+NestGo is a lightweight and modular Go framework inspired by NestJS.
 It is designed to simplify the development of scalable and maintainable web applications.
 NG provides a structured approach to building applications with support for controllers, middleware, guards, interceptors, and dynamic adapters for various HTTP frameworks.

 ---